IndustryEssentials/ymir/README.md

 docker-compose -f docker-compose-component.yml down
   ```

-# 3. Use YMIR-GUI
+# 3. Use YMIR-GUI: typical model production process

 This section uses a complete model iteration process as an example to illustrate how to use the YMIR platform.

 ![YMIR-GUI process](docs/images/YMIR-GUI-process.jpeg)

-As shown in the figure above, YMIR divides the model development process into several steps, and details of how to run each step are listed in the subsequent sections.
+As shown in the figure above, YMIR divides the model development process into multiple steps, details about how to run each step are listed in the subsequent sections.

 ## 3.1.
 Raw data preparation

 The user prepares a dataset with training targets (training set and test set) for training an initial model.
 Before importing, please ensure that the format of the dataset meets the following requirements:

-*  The dataset is in.zip format, which contains two folders that need to be named "images" and "annotations" respectively;
+*  The dataset is in.zip format, it should contain two folders named as "images" and "annotations" respectively;
-*  Images: create an ''images'' folder and place pictures.
+*  Images: create an ''images'' folder and place images in it.
 The formats currently supported by this platform are limited to jpg, jpeg, and png;
 *  Annotations: create an "annotations" folder and place annotation files formatted as [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/htmldoc/devkit_doc.html#SECTION00093000000000000000) (if there are no annotation files, leave the folder empty);
-*  For a labeled data set, the labeled object type must belong to the built-in label list of the platform.
+*  For a labeled dataset, the labeled object type must belong to the built-in label list of the platform.
 Please click the link to view the detailed tag list, [Tag List] (https://github.com/IndustryEssentials/ymir-proto/blob/master/ymir/ids/type_id_names.csv) for details;
-*  If users require custom tags, please see [How to Modify the Category Name Tag File] (#71-faq).
+*  If users need custom tags, please see [How to Modify the Category Name Tag File] (#71-faq).

-The platform supports four kinds of dataset imports: public dataset replication, network import, local import, and path import.
+The platform supports four kinds of dataset importing: public dataset replication, network importing, local importing, and path importing.

 ![import guide](docs/images/import-guide.jpeg)

-(1) public dataset replication: the user can copy the built-in data set of the super administrator to the current operating user.
+(1) public dataset replication: the user can copy the built-in dataset of the super administrator to the current operating user.
 The user can filter and import the label categories they need, as shown in the figure below:
 ![public dataset](docs/images/public-dataset.jpeg)

 ![public dataset2](docs/images/public-dataset2.jpeg)